ptwiddle/MAS341-Graph-Theory/ExamRevision.md

 Old exams and solutions
 ----
-I've included links to the last three exams and solutions, and a mock practice exam I wrote up a few years ago.
-Note that before last year the exam format was five questions, choose four.
+I've included links to the last three exams and solutions.
 I've looked over the exam and given some comments below on what material is not fair game for this year; I believe I've caught it all, but let me know if you think I've missed something.

+2019 Exam and Solutions coming

 <a href="../GraphTheory2018.pdf"> 2018 Exam </a> and <a href="../GT2018solutions.pdf"> Solutions </a>
 ===